ServerContainers/netatalk/README.md

 *  __NETATALK\_GLOBAL\_CONFIG\_someuniquevalue__
     * add any global netatalk config to `afp.conf`
     * example value: `mimic model = RackMac`
+        * some available options for `mimic model` are Xserve, PowerBook, PowerMac, Macmini, iMac, MacBook, MacBookPro, MacBookAir, MacPro, MacPro6,1, TimeCapsule, AppleTV1,1 and AirPort.

 * __ACCOUNT\_username__
     * multiple variables/accounts possible
     * adds a new user account with the given username and the env value as password

-to restrict access of volumes you can add the following to your netatalk volume config:
+    * to restrict access of volumes you can add the following to your samba volume config:

-    valid users = alice; invalid users = bob;
+        * `valid users = alice; invalid users = bob;`

 * __NETATALK\_VOLUME\_CONFIG\_myconfigname__
     * adds a new netatalk volume configuration